Frequently Asked Questions

 Your card can be used for the same purchases authorized for Financial Aid use if you are receiving Financial Aid.
 In the case of a refund for a payment received, your card funds can be used as you please.

-Please visit the Cashiers Office Webpage under “Refunds.”
+Please visit the Student Accounts Webpage under “Refunds.”

 Only the HFC student the card was issued to is authorized to make purchases on the Henry Ford Card.

-Your card must be activated by going to HenryFordCard.com, then select “Getting Started.”
+Your card must be activated by going to refundselection.com, then select “Getting Started.”

-If you do not want to use your card, please activate your account so that Higher One can confirm your bank account information for direct deposit or your address for check mailing.
-You will need your card information for the original activation, after the selection process is complete you should put your card away in a safe place.
+If you do not want to use a card, please select your refund preference so that BankMobile can confirm your bank account information for direct deposit or your address for check mailing.
+You will need your personal code information for the "original refund selection".
+No card need ever be received by you.

 You can view and print your class schedule in WebAdvisor.
 From the main “Student Menu”, select “My class schedule” Then select the term and click “Submit.”
 The student’s schedule will display.
 Students can print their schedule from here or select “OK” to return to the main menu.